 Here are some tips for writing a successful release:

 - Be concise.
-Keep your message focused and easy to read.
+Keep your message simple and focused..

 - Use strong language and vivid images to capture readers’ attention.